Prenatal Legal Checkup

 What is a prenatal legal checkup?

-Our prenatal legal checkup is designed to start conversations about health-harming legal needs during pregnancy.
-Our video series covers many potential needs, such as health insurance, food security, domestic violence, employment, housing, healthcare decisions, parental rights, and breastfeeding.
-Our goal is to encourage expecting parents to take their health into their own hands.
+The Medical-Legal Partnership's prenatal legal checkup is designed to start conversations about health-harming legal needs during pregnancy.
+The video series covers many potential needs, such as health insurance, food security, domestic violence, employment, housing, healthcare decisions, parental rights, and breastfeeding.
+The goal is to encourage expecting parents to take their health into their own hands.

 Why is a prenatal legal checkup important?